dqj1998/fido2-node/README.md

 # Status
-Supports FIDO2 registration/authentication and some extensions.
+Supports full FIDO2 server spec with extra extensions.

 # Standard Features
 ## No requirement for browsers' features on the client side, like Cookies.